JereKuusela/valheim-expand_world_music/README.md

 The files `expand_world/expand_music.yaml` and `expand_world/expand_location_music.yaml` are created when loading a world.

-Command `ew_musics` can be used list all available clips.
+Command `ew_musics` can be used list all available clips to the log file.

 ### expand_music.yaml